 On occasions, certain sensitive issues may be explored by teachers.
 Such issues need to be presented in a non-judgemental way, free from prejudice and bias.
-The messages received by the pupils should be compatible with the morals and values framework of the school.
+The messages received by the students should be compatible with the morals and values framework of the school.

-Teachers are particularly sensitive to the personal circumstances and cultural backgrounds of their pupils when dealing with sensitive issues eg same-sex parents/carers.
-Pupils' views and values are influenced by their informal learning experiences and by the views of family peers, community and the media.
+Teachers are particularly sensitive to the personal circumstances and cultural backgrounds of their students when dealing with sensitive issues eg same-sex parents/carers.
+Students' views and values are influenced by their informal learning experiences and by the views of family peers, community and the media.

 Through the delivery of RSE, there may be sensitive issues which different individuals hold strong opinions on, based on their values and beliefs.
-Pupils have opportunities to explore such issues in an age-appropriate way, enabling them to deal with the diverse and complex range of challenges facing them in society today.
-In dealing with such issues teachers will follow the Personal Development curriculum framework to help pupils develop an understanding of their feelings, thinking and behaviour and to develop strategies to manage these feelings together with respecting those of others.
+Students have opportunities to explore such issues in an age-appropriate way, enabling them to deal with the diverse and complex range of challenges facing them in society today.
+In dealing with such issues Form Teachers will follow the Personal Development curriculum to help students develop an understanding of their feelings, thinking and behaviour and to develop strategies to manage these feelings together with respecting those of others.
 It may be more appropriate to deal with certain issues or questions on an individual basis or to arrange time for group discussions outside class time.
-Through staff development, teachers are supported to deal with sensitive issues contained within the Personal Development Programme.
+Through staff development, teachers are supported to deal with sensitive issues.